-The following selected financial and other data for the years ended December 31, 2017 and 2016, and for the period from August 31, 2015 (date of inception) to December 31, 2015, is derived from our audited financial statements.
+The following selected financial and other data for the years ended December 31, 2018, 2017 and 2016, is derived from our audited financial statements.
 The selected financial information and other data presented below should be read in conjunction with the information contained in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Part II, Item 7 of this Form 10-K and with the audited financial statements and the notes thereto included in Part II, Item 8 of this Form 10-K.